SP5555/simple-neural-network/neural_network/optimizers/README.md

 # Optimizers
-After activation functions and loss functions compute gradients, what's next?
+After the forward pass and backpropagation together compute gradients, what comes next?
 Gradients points in the direction of the steepest climb.
 In this case, toward higher loss.
 So, intuitively speaking, to minimize the loss, parameters must move in the opposite direction of the gradient.
 But how so?
 Different optimizers have different rules on how weights move in that opposite direction.

 - $\eta$ is the **learn rate**, a dominant hyperparameter that exists in all optimization algorithms.
 It controls how fast or slow the parameter updates.
 Typically, $\eta$ values less than 0.01 are preferred.
 It can go as low as 0.0001 in some cases.
 That said, take it with a grain of salt.
 The optimal $\eta$ value really depends on what you're doing.